Ranking in Google’s results is easier said than done.

 The good news is that there are some key things you can do (and not do) to help your rankings immediately.

-Because here’s the thing: marketers make a lot of mistakes when it comes to SEO, and those mistakes kill their rankings.
+Here’s the thing: marketers make a lot of SEO mistakes and those mistakes kill their rankings.

 Do you feel like you’ve done everything right and yet, you’re still not ranking where you ought to be?